ducalex/odroid-go-multi-firmware/README.md

 # Description
-This is a mod of odroid-go-firmware.
-It allows to keep installed multiple applications at once, allowing you to switch instantly between them.
+This is a mod of odroid-go-firmware for the Odroid GO.
+It allows you to keep multiple applications installed in the flash and switch instantly between them.
+You can think of it as a multi-boot loader.

 # Installation